timng-gnmit/timng-gnmit/README.md

 Hi!
 I'm Timothy Ng, but most people just call me Tim.
-I'm currently pursuing my Master of Data Science at the University of California, Irvine, and I expect to graduate in December 2025.
+I received Master of Data Science at the University of California, Irvine in December 2025.
 I received my Bachelor of Science in Mathematics from the University of California, Davis in June 2023.

 I love math and am fascinated by its applications in machine learning and data science, and I want to improve my programming skills by making random projects (hopefully to be uploaded here).